 We all know that converting from Metal Halide (HID) to LED will save you money.
 But how much?
 Are there any other reasons or difference you should know about with LED vs Metal Halide lights?

-In this article, we break down the factors you should be aware of before deciding to convert from Metal Halide to LED.
+In this article we break down the factors to be aware of before deciding to convert from Metal Halide to LED.
 Here are the 9 reasons LED wins over Metal Halide.

 1. Lamp (Source) Efficiency Vs Fixture (System) Efficiency

 Let’s take a look at the information on a typical 400 watt metal halide bulb.
-A popular online website shows the specications a new Metal Halide bulb
+A popular online website shows the specifications a new Metal Halide bulb: